The exponential map of the complexification of {\em Ham} in the real-analytic case: The proofs of Theorem and Corollary .

 \begin{lemma} Suppose that $h:=\iota^*H$ is real.
 Then $\xi$ is tangent to $M$, and its restriction to $M$ is the Hamilton field of $h$ with respect to $\omega$. \end{lemma} \begin{proof} If $h$ is real then $\tau^*H = \overline H$ (by uniqueness of analytic continuation of $h$), so $\Re H$ is $\tau$-invariant.
 Since $\tau^*\Omega = \overline{\Omega}$, $\omega_1$ is also $\tau$-invariant, and therefore $\tau$ maps $\xi$ to itself and so $\xi$ has to be tangent to the fixed-point set of $\tau$.
 For the second part just note that $\omega = \iota^*\omega_1$. \end{proof}

 \underline{Proof of Theorem \ref{main}}.
 We take one point at a time:

 (1) Since the fibers of $\Pi_t$ are the leaves of a holomorphic foliation, there is a well-defined complex structure in the abstract normal bundle to the fibers.
 The inclusion $\iota: M\hookrightarrow X$ realizes $M$ as a cross-section to the foliation and identifies $TM$ with the normal bundle to the foliation along $M$.
-Therefore it inherits a complex structure that makes $\Pi_t$ holomorphic.
+Therefore, it inherits a complex structure that makes $\Pi_t$ holomorphic.

-(2) This follows from the interpretation of the structures $J_t$ as arising from the normal bundle structures together with the fact that $\Phi_t$ is holomorphic, or can be checked directly as follows.
+(2) We will actually show (\ref{actuallyShow}).
+This follows from the interpretation of the structures $J_t$ as arising from the normal bundle structures together with the fact that $\Phi_t$ is holomorphic, or can be checked directly as follows.
 Let $v\in T_xM$, then $I(v) = J_0(v) + w$, where $w\in T_x\calF_0^x$.
 Since $d\Phi_t$ is holomorphic, one has

 But $d\Phi_t(w)\in T\calF_t$ since $\Phi_t$ maps fibers of $\calF_0$ to fibers of $\calF_t$.
 Therefore, the previous relation implies that

 which precisely says that $\phi_t$ is holomorphic.

 (3) Omitting the subscript $t$ for simplicity, by Lemma \ref{Cool} we need to show that